samnits/Overlapped-Speech-Detection/README.md

 link to grid corpus : https://zenodo.org/records/3625687
 file : data_generation.ipynb

-# Craeting GMM Model using MFCC Features and also using Bays Classifier
+# Creating GMM Model using MFCC Features and also using Bays Classifier

 File : gmm.ipynb

+# Deep Learning

+Completed basic knowledge of deep learnig its flow , then studied about CNN classfier ( how it works with and without hidden layer ) then implemented the CNN logic to mnist dataset to understand its functionality and libraries like tensorflow

+file : mnist_cnn.ipynb